 Most timber frames are built from softwoods, and this means that oozing sap may show up – and keep showing up – around knots.
 This is especially true if you’re working with spruce in exterior applications.
 Although there’s nothing that reliably stems the flow of sap from a determined knot, there are ways of periodically cleaning off the goop.
 A putty knife is ideal for scraping off the bulk of hardened sap, and turpentine is the ideal solvent for removing anything remaining.
 You’ll have much better results if you let fresh sap harden for a while.
 It comes off easier that way, even if you’re using turpentine.
 It’s surprising how long an oozy spruce timber can keep on oozing.
 I’ve seen them do it for years.

-Click below to watch my video tour of simple, timber frame details you can apply to outdoor building projects you may have planned for your place.
+Click below to watch my video tour of simple, timber frame details you can apply to outdoor building projects.
 I think you’ll like this video.